Perinatal Research Laboratory

 Dr. Irina Buhimschi is known for her proteomics studies that led to a new understanding of several pregnancy complications, including inflammation-induced preterm birth, preeclampsia, and preterm premature rupture of membranes.
 Her laboratory was the first to identify protein misfolding and proteostasis derangements similar to Alzheimer’s disease in preeclampsia.
 The practical application of this research led to the Congo Red Dot test, a device that measures urine congophilia and is under development for improved detection of preeclampsia in the United States and worldwide.
 Because of its potential to decrease maternal and neonatal mortality, the Congo Red Test received the Patents for Humanity Award from the United States Patent and Trademark Office (USPTO), an award reserved for game-changing technology that meets global humanitarian challenges.

-She continues to pursue further research and scaling of the Congo Red Dot test at UIC, along with development of new biomarkers to aid the detection and further treatment of prevailing perinatal and neonatal complications.
+At UIC, Dr. Buhimschi continues to pursue further research and scaling of the Congo Red Dot test, and she is developing new biomarkers to aid the detection and treatment of prevailing perinatal and neonatal complications.